Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

 #### Hill Parking

-o park on a hill in Minnesota, you should turn your wheels away from the curb when parking uphill, and toward the curb when parking downhill.
+To park on a hill in Minnesota, you should turn your wheels away from the curb when parking uphill, and toward the curb when parking downhill.
 You should also use your emergency brake and avoid parking too close to other cars.

 - Uphill parking
 Park your vehicle